bizkite-co/handterm/CONVENTIONS.md

 Check `pwd` to determine which project you're running CLI commands in.

-Create ONE work item description file per conversation in `docs/worklog/`.
-Use the MCP `date-server` to get the local system date to use along with a task title you creat in the file name.
+Use `docs/worklog/` for docmentation.
+Use the MCP `date-server` to get the local system date if you have to creat a new dated file.

 Use the VS Code linter after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.